appleboy/drone-gitlab-ci/README.md

 ## GitLab Setting

-See the detail documentation for [Triggering pipelines through the API](https://docs.gitlab.com/ee/ci/triggers/).
-How to get the token from a new trigger?
-You can add a new trigger by going to your project’s `Settings ➔ CI/CD` under Triggers.
+To use this, you will need an api token.
+You can get one by going to gitlab -> click your profile picture in the top right corner -> settings -> access tokens.
+You will need to give the token the "api" scope.

 <img src="images/token.png">